 - Deaf Children Australia

-‘Provides information, advocacy, support services and educational resources that respond to the needs of these children and their families’.
-Information in age groupings and other directories.
+‘Information, advocacy, support services and educational resources that respond to the needs of these children and their families’.

 Government Agencies & Bodies

-This includes those at both state and federal level and includes both agencies and government-related groups.
+State and federal and both agencies and government-related groups.

 - National Acoustic Laboratories

 ‘Undertakes scientific investigations into hearing, hearing habilitation and rehabilitation, and the prevention of hearing loss.
-We are the research division of Australian Hearing’.
+The research division of Australian Hearing’.

-‘Highlights the risks to hearing from loud music in clubs, at gigs and using personal audio equipment - some of the most popular pastimes of the under-30s.
+‘Highlights the risks to hearing from loud music in clubs, at gigs and using personal audio equipment.
 Campaign is aimed at 1-30 year olds’.
-Now part of Action on Hearing Loss group [see International listing in the Associations section above].
+Part of Action on Hearing Loss group.

 - National Institute on Deafness and Other Communication Disorders